availabs/avail-transportation-resiliency-metrics/processing/osm_nysdot_ris_conflation/NOTES/AVAIL_Road_Network_Resilience_Analysis_Technical_Documentation.md

 Firstly, it is a stated goal of the larger Road Network Reliability proposal to contribute a research tool to disaster and transportation planning communities.
-Providing a single tool that will enable end-to-end processing from source GIS files, through geo-spatial and network theory algorithms, to exploratory tools and generated reports will make for a much more valuable community contribution than separate projects that replace a single interface with fully automated processes with multiple interfaces requiring human orchestration.
+Providing a single tool that will enable end-to-end processing from source GIS files, through geospatial and network theory algorithms, to exploratory tools and generated reports will make for a much more valuable community contribution.
+A single interface with fully automated processes is preferable to multiple interfaces requiring human orchestration of their respective processes.

 Additionally, the previous AVAIL Map Conflation project hit a wall with higher-level graph analysis.
 The previous version was written in JavaScript (JS)